maciej-ka/learning-notes/java.md

 Spring Data JDBC SQL
 Spring Boot DevTools Developer Tools

-if you forget to pick them on web site,
+#### if you forget to pick them on web site
-then it's possible to add them later in pom.xml
+then it's possible to add them later in pom.xml go to https://start.spring.io/, configure as you want and preview `pom.xml` file with ctrl + space

 and to find out the xml snippet that is needed
 it's possible to find this out on maven repository site: